 When testing day came, the testing coordinator gathered all of the forms and signaled for my mom and I to come to the front of the line so I could be escorted to testing.
 As my mom and I walked forward, a bunch of parents started yelling at us for cutting the line and seeming like we were more important than everyone else.
 They started asking what was wrong with us as I was walking away with the testing coordinator.
 To answer their question, there isn’t anything “wrong” with me, I was just a student who received accommodations for my vision impairment.

 We filed for my accommodations at least twelve weeks in advance.
-While I had taken an AP Exam in the past, the College Board had us resubmit my accommodations because we had to make some minor changes.
+While I had taken an AP Exam in the past, the College Board requested that we resubmit my accommodations, because we had to make some minor changes.
 My accommodations were approved in a reasonable amount of time, and I didn’t have to worry about rescheduling the test.
 The same can’t be said for the ACT- read more about that here.

 I took my test in a small classroom where I was the only student, with at least two staff members present.
 The overhead lights in the classroom were turned off and replaced with lamps to help with my light sensitivity.
 I had a giant table to work on my test, and there were computers in the classroom for when it came time to type my essay.
 I received short, frequent breaks to stretch my legs and walk around the classroom, since I was prone to leg spasms.

 - Testing Accommodations For Low Vision Students

 - What To Bring To The Disability Services Testing Center

 The test itself was in 22 point Arial font and came in a spiral-bound book on 8.5″ x 11″ paper.
 The paper was thick, like cardstock, so I didn’t have to worry about the colored Sharpie pens I used bleeding through and obstructing my view of answer choices.
 Images were enlarged 250%, and math notation such as exponents were enlarged as well/